krai7921/OPTUM-SOC-DMS-Test/docs/index.md

 :columns: 8
 :class: sd-fs-3

-Welcome to SOC DMS’s documentation!
+Welcome to SOC DMS’s documentation
 Document management is a system or process used to capture, track and store electronic documents such as PDFs, word processing files and digital images of paper-based content.
 Document management can save you time and money.
 It provides document security, access control, centralized storage, audit trails and streamlined search and retrieval
 :::